Cardiomyopathy in dogs: Signs, causes and treatment

 Radiographic imaging (X-rays) of the chest may reveal if the chambers of the heart are enlarged, and the presence of fluid in the lungs.

-Radiograph of a normal dog’s heart from the side enlarged heart in dogs cardiomyopathy in dogs dilated cardiomyopathy in dogs dog enlarged heart life expectancy
+Radiograph of a normal dog’s heart from the side versus enlarged heart in dogs; illustrating cardiomyopathy in dogs and dilated cardiomyopathy in dogs

-Radiograph of a normal dog’s heart from the side
+Radiograph of a normal dog’s heart from the side.
+Source

-Radiograph of a dog’s heart with DCM from the side enlarged heart in dogs cardiomyopathy in dogs dilated cardiomyopathy in dogs dog enlarged heart life expectancy-copy
+Radiograph of a normal dog’s heart from the side versus enlarged heart in dogs; illustrating cardiomyopathy in dogs and dilated cardiomyopathy in dogs

-Radiograph of a dog’s heart with DCM from the side
+Radiograph of a dog’s heart with DCM from the side.
+Source

 Ultrasonography

 Echocardiography (an ultrasound of the heart) is generally considered the ideal test for a definitive diagnosis of cardiomyopathy, because it characterises the physical changes in the heart muscle.
-This test examines the size of the heart and the its ability to contract.
-If dilated cardiomyopathy is present, an echocardiograph will reveal an enlarged left ventricular and left atrial, and low contraction ability.
+This test examines the size of the heart and its ability to contract.
+If dilated cardiomyopathy is present, a ultrasound will reveal an enlarged left ventricular and left atrial, and low contraction ability.

-Echocardiography can be used for early detection of dilated cardiomyopathy in breeds that are at a higher risk of contracting it.
+Echocardiography can be used for early detection of dilated cardiomyopathy in breeds that are at a higher risk of contracting it, and is recommended yearly for at-risk breeds with Holter monitoring starting a 3-4 years of age.

-An EKG may show electrical disturbances of the heart, such as arrhythmias or atrial fibrillation and ventricular tachycardia (rapid beating of the heart), or enlargement of the left atrium and ventricle.
+An ECG may show electrical disturbances of the heart, such as arrhythmias or atrial fibrillation and ventricular tachycardia (rapid beating of the heart).

 Blood tests

-A simple blood test (proBNB test) can detect a problem in the early stages of the disease by measuring the amount of peptide hormone in the blood.
-This hormone is only released when the enlarged heart in dogs is pushed beyond its capacity.
+A simple blood test (proBNP test) can detect a problem in the early stages of the disease by measuring the amount of peptide hormone in the blood.
+This hormone is only released when the enlarged heart in dogs is pushed beyond its capacity, and levels of ProBNP directly correlate with severity of heart disease.

 Blood tests can also be used to diagnose a taurine deficiency cardiomyopathy in many breeds.